 (c) all other things necessary for the proper administration of the Superannuation Fund.

 19A.
-Application of Financial Administration and Audit Act 1985
+Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of the statutory authorities apply to and in respect of the of the Superannuation Board and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of the statutory authorities apply to and in respect of the of the Superannuation Board and its operations.

 [Section 19A inserted by No. 4 of 1986 s.
-4.]
+4; amended by No. 77 of 2006 s.
+17.]

 20. Accounts